-- open the generator fuel supply valve or check that it is already open; - turn on the relevant switch in the 12 Vdc electrical panel; - turn the temperature control and adjusting device following the directions contained in the manufacturer's manual. - Obviously, in order to have a more even heating, it is advisable to always keep all doors, in particular cabins ones, open or slightly open.
+- open the heater fuel supply valve or check that it is already open; - turn on the relevant switch in the SERVICES section of the 12 Vdc electrical panel (pos.
+1). - The temperature adjusting and control panel, located just above the electrical panel, contains all controls to start the heating system, namely: - higher push button, to start the system (with the electrical resistor sign), with a red LED indicating that it has come into operation; - middle push button, to turn off the system (no sign); - lower push button, to start the air circulation fan (with the fan sign), with a white LED indicating that it has come into operation; - knob to adjust the wished temperature. - Obviously, in order to have a more even heating, it is advisable to always keep all doors, in particular cabins ones, open or slightly open.

-- In order to allow a fair amount of air to circulate, as it is necessary for the normal functioning of the burner, the inlet grille in the port aft cabin and the outlet one, in the sofa located in the wardroom starboard side, are fixed (cannot be adjusted) and must always be open and never be clogged. - On the other hand, the grilles in the fore and starboard aft cabins can be adjusted in order to reduce or increase the air flow in circulation. - Should the heating system be working for a long time, it is advisable to slightly open a porthole so as to allow the air change.
+• In order to allow a fair amount of air to circulate, as it is necessary for the normal functioning of the burner, the intake grille in the port aft cabin and the outlet one, in the sofa located in the wardroom starboard side, are fixed (cannot be adjusted) and must always be open and never be clogged.

+- On the other hand, the grilles in the fore and starboard aft cabins can be adjusted in order to reduce or increase the air flow in circulation. - The grille on the yacht access door allows a little air change.
+However, it could not be enough should the heating system be working for a long time; it is then advisable to slightly open a porthole so as to allow a higher air change.